owntone/owntone-server/README.md

-forked-daapd remembers your selection and the individual volume for each output device; selected devices will be automatically re-selected at the next server startup, provided they appear in the 5 minutes following the startup and no playback has occured yet.
+forked-daapd remembers your selection and the individual volume for each output device; selected devices will be automatically re-selected at the next server startup, provided no playback has occured yet.

 ## AirPlay devices/speakers